-- Full and clear records of contact must be kept, to ensure clear understanding of the decisions about contact which have been made and the reasons for them. - Records about contact should form part of the child's case record as required by the regulations.
+- Full and clear records of contact must be kept, to ensure clear understanding of the decisions about contact which have been made and the reasons for them. - 87 Records about contact should form part of the child's case record.